 His contribution one day suggested setting my sights higher.

 He told the story of also having worked for a civil engineering company.
 The culmination of that boy genius story had the owner suggesting that Mike continue working there.
 “See, I drive a Porsche.
 Stick with me, and you will one day too!”
 Mike rounded out his parable with, “I want my Porsche,” but he was keen on getting it his own way.

 That was quite a different perspective from my near-ascetic upbringing.
-Because my parents were born during the Great Depression, their mindset was pervasive while growing-up.
+Because my parents were born during the Great Depression, their mindset was pervasive during my own upbringing.
 They only purchased a computer for their children because my uncle, a school teacher in London, kept nagging.
 He lobbied for getting the ZX81-based Sinclar marketed in the US under the Timex brand at its debut.
 It was made to fit within the family budget.
 At USD$100, it initially cost less than half of anything from Commodore or one tenth of an Apple computer.